My work is included in "Adah Rose Invitational" group exhibition

 Mattituck, New York

 North Fork Painting Studio, 2015

-A windowless 800-square-foot garage was transformed into a "day-lit and generously scaled painting studio."
+Architect Andrew Berman transformed a windowless 800-square-foot garage into a "day-lit and generously scaled painting studio."
 As the firm noted in its submission, "color is provided by the landscape, the shifting character of the light through the days and seasons, and by the artwork itself.”

 I am pleased to announce my partnership with Twyla, an innovative Austin-based company that produces and sells limited edition artworks.
-Three of my prints are now available exclusively through Twyla.
-Each work features a pair of notebook pages presented—as if zooming out—using a progression of digital and photographic steps.
+My print features a pair of notebook pages presented—as if zooming out—using a progression of digital and photographic steps.
 They transpose the high-keyed color palette from my paintings to toner droplets, woven threads, cast shadows and refracted light.

 In November 2016, my work was given the top award in Hamptons Art Hub's "From the Earth" competition judged by Christine Berry, co-director of Berry Campbell gallery in Chelsea.

 Review of my solo exhibition at Christopher Stout Gallery by Seph Rodney in Hyperallergic, "The Rebellious Spirit of Paint"

 Seph Rodney writes, "But ultimately the painter has to build a world that makes sense to her and hope our sensibilities follow.
 I do.
 I stand in that room and feel the sensuous meeting of surface, substrate, theory, hand, and conviction."